 During these years, the Sharps, the Dexters, and Joy each staffed the USC's Lisbon office and, in collaboration with many other individuals and organizations, helped several thousand people escape.
 The Unitarians focused on political refugees—people who had spoken out against Nazism in Germany or fascism in Spain and whom other organizations were reluctant to help—as well as academics, scientists, and intellectuals.

 Among those the Sharps directly helped escape was the German Jewish novelist Lion Feuchtwanger.
 Waitstill Sharp himself sailed with Feuchtwanger and his wife, Marta, to New York—a trip ultimately made possible when Martha Sharp gave up her ticket to ensure passage for Feuchtwanger.

-One of Martha Sharp's earliest projects in Marseilles focused on helping children emigrate, and she doggedly battled numerous bureaucracies to secure exit visas, transit permits, and identity papers for 29 children and 10 adults.
-She sailed from Lisbon with two of the children and four adults in early December 1940; the others followed on a second voyage.
+One of Martha Sharp's earliest projects in Marseilles focused on helping children emigrate.
+She doggedly battled numerous bureaucracies to secure exit visas, transit permits, and identity papers for 29 children and 10 adults.
+She sailed from Lisbon with two of the children and four adults in early December 1940.
+The others followed on a second voyage.

 Yad Vashem established the title of Righteous Among the Nations in 1963 to honor non-Jews who risked their lives to save Jews during the Holocaust.
-Martha Sharp is the first woman from the United States to be so honored; the Sharps are only the second and third US citizens, after Varian Fry, to receive this title.
+Martha Sharp is the first woman from the United States to be so honored.
+The Sharps are only the second and third US citizens, after Varian Fry, to receive this title.